 5 Tips for Healthy Dog Socialization

-How to help your dog build confidence without feeling overwhelmed
+How to help your dog build confidence without feeling overwhelmed.

 Healthy dog socialization is not about forcing your dog to meet everyone or experience everything all at once.
 True socialization helps dogs feel safe, confident, and calm in the world around them.